heptarch/heptarch.github.io/drafts/goals.md

 $$
 N_\text{shots} \sim 17,
 $$
-which is reasonable if a little low.
+which is reasonable if also a little high.